bchoor/receipt_tracker/how_to_run.md

     a.
 In Windows, you can do that from Right-Click "My Computer" > Advanced System Settings > Advanced > "Environment Variables".
 Under System Variables, find "PATH" and append the folder that has the python executable.
 In Linux or Mac, you won't need to do anything.

 3. Install pip or ez_install; pip and ez_install are package managers for Python.
 In other words if there are certain python libraries you need, you can install them easily through these.
-    a.
-Information on how to install pip: http://www.pip-installer.org/en/latest/installing.html
+    1. Information on how to install pip: http://www.pip-installer.org/en/latest/installing.html
-    b.
-Basically, you download the "get-pip.py" (link in the web page), and then run it.
+    2. Basically, you download the "get-pip.py" (link in the web page), and then run it.
 If your environment variable (PATH) was properly configured in #2, you should be able to just run in command prompt "python get-pip.py" in the location you have downloaded the get-pip.py file.

 4. Install python libraries.
 In command prompt, type in
     a. "pip install requests" to install the requests library